ivelasq/pipedream/content/blog/politely-scraping.md

 # Flatten table

 You will notice that `ind_html` is saved as a data frame within lists.
 If we want to convert it to a flat data frame, we can specify that we want the content from only the first element `[[1]]`.
-We con then use `janitor::clean_names()` for nice, standardized column names.
+We can then use `janitor::clean_names()` for nice, standardized column names.

 ```r